-Information about how you can access and/or correct the personal information we hold about you, or make a privacy complaint, is available in our Privacy Policy at <www.sportintegrity.gov.au>.
-You can also contact Sport Integrity Australia's Privacy Officer on +61 (0) 2 6222 4200 or at <privacy@sportintegrity.gov.au>.
+Information about how you can access and/or correct the personal information we hold about you, or make a privacy complaint, is available in our Privacy Policy.
+You can also contact Sport Integrity Australia's Privacy Officer by calling +61 (0) 2 6222 4200 or by emailing.